Sleep Calculator guide

 When should I use the Sleep Calculator?

 Use it when your task matches one of these common needs: Find a bedtime from a planned wake-up time.
 Find a wake-up time from bedtime.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know wake-up or bedtime mode, the clock time, sleep cycles, and the minutes you usually need to fall asleep.

 What is the Sleep Calculator doing with my inputs?

 In plain language: The calculator treats one sleep cycle as about 90 minutes, then adds or subtracts cycles and your fall-asleep buffer from the clock time.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a sleep-cycle example before copying the answer.

 What should I double-check before trusting the answer?

 Sleep needs vary by age, health, schedule, stress, and sleep quality.
 This is a planning helper, not medical advice.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check wake-up or bedtime mode, AM/PM or 24-hour time, sleep cycles, fall-asleep buffer, age-based sleep needs, and whether poor sleep needs a healthcare provider.

 Related tools